D8-X/d8x-cli/README_CONFIG.md

 You can edit environment variables in `trader-backend/.env` file.
 Environment variables defined in `.env` will be used when deploying docker stack in swarm.

-- Provide the connection strings as `DATABASE_DSN_HISTORY` and `DATABASE_DSN_REFERRALS` environment variables in your `.env` file.
-If your password contains a dollar sign `$`, it needs to be escaped, that is, replace `$` by `\$`.
-See [also here](https://stackoverflow.com/questions/3582552/what-is-the-format-for-the-postgresql-connection-string-url/20722229#20722229) for more info about DSN structure.
+- Provide the connection strings `DATABASE_DSN=` in your `.env` file.
+If your password contains a dollar sign `$` or other special characters, it needs to be escaped, that is, replace `$` by `\$`.
+It's best to have a password with letters, dashes and underscores only.
+  On Linode, the connection string will look something like this: `DATABASE_DSN="postgresql://linpostgres:ANzAaan26-o0-v1d@lin-31881-14321-pgsql-primary-private.servers.linodedb.net:5432/history"` and you can use the private host if you deploy in the same region as the other servers.
-- Insert a broker key (BROKER_KEY=”abcde0123…” without “0x”).
+- Insert a broker key (BROKER_KEY=”abcde0123…” without “0x”) in .env
   - Option 1: Broker Key on Server
     - if the broker key is to be hosted on this server, then you also set the broker fee.
 That is, adjust BROKER_FEE_TBPS.
 The unit is tenth of a basis point, so 60 = 6 basis points = 0.06%.
   - Option 2: External Broker Server That Hosts The Broker-Key
     - You can run an external “broker server” that hosts the key: https://github.com/D8-X/d8x-broker-server
     - You will still need “BROKER_KEY”, and the address corresponding to your BROKER_KEY has to be whitelisted on the broker-server in the file config/live.chainConfig.json under “allowedExecutors”.
 (The BROKER_KEY in this case is used for the referral system to sign the payment execution request that is sent to the broker-server).
-    - For the broker-server to be used, set the environment variable `REMOTE_BROKER_HTTP=""` to the http-address of your broker server.
+    - For the broker-server to be used, set the environment variable `REMOTE_BROKER_HTTP=""` to the http-address of your broker server, for example `REMOTE_BROKER_HTTP="https://broker.zk.awesomebroker.xyz"`
-- Specify `CHAIN_ID=80001` for [the chain](https://chainlist.org/) that you are running the backend for (of course only chains where D8X perpetuals are deployed to like Mumbai 80001 or zkEVM testnet 1442), that must align with the `SDK_CONFIG_NAME` (testnet for CHAIN_ID=80001, zkevmTestnet for chainId=1442, zkevm for chainId=1101)
+- Specify `CHAIN_ID=1442` for [the chain](https://chainlist.org/) that you are running the backend for (of course only chains where D8X perpetuals are deployed to like zkEVM testnet 1442), that must align with the `SDK_CONFIG_NAME` (set zkevmTestnet for chainId=1442, zkevm for chainId=1101)
-- Change passwords for the entries `REDIS_PASSWORD`, and `POSTGRES_PASSWORD`
+- Change passwords for the entry `REDIS_PASSWORD`
-  - It is recommended to set a strong password for `REDIS_PASSWORD` variable.
-This password is needed by both, and docker swarm.
-  - Set the host to the private IP of : `REDIS_HOST=<PRIVATEIPOFSERVER1>`
   </details>

 Next, we edit the following configuration files located in the folder deployment: